quartzjer/pennybank/spec.md

 scriptPubKey: OP_HASH256 <checkHash> OP_EQUALVERIFY
 scriptSig: <data>
 ```
 This allows anyone with the correct `<data>` to spend it, you may recognize the pattern from the [transaction puzzle example](https://en.bitcoin.it/wiki/Script#Transaction_puzzle).
-These types of transactions can now be commonly used to anonymously exchange value based on any simple shared or derived secret, as well as act as the foundation for a proof-of-work when the size of the `data` is fixed/known or can be drived from an agreed upon proof-of-work chain.
+These types of transactions can now be commonly used to anonymously exchange value based on any simple shared or derived secret, as well as act as the foundation for a proof-of-work when the size of the `data` is fixed/known or can be derived from an agreed upon proof-of-work chain.

-A `P2H*` one or more sequential `OP_HASH256 <checkHash> OP_EQUALVERIFY` sectons to validate each individual `<data>` input, allowing single or multi-party secret sharing.
+A `P2H*` one or more sequential `OP_HASH256 <checkHash> OP_EQUALVERIFY` sections to validate each individual `<data>` input, allowing single or multi-party secret sharing.
 The shorthand for this type of script is numbered based on the quantity of `<checkHash>` included, one is a `P2H1` and two a `P2H2`, etc.

 ### Penny Banks (PB)

 A Penny Bank (abbreviated `PB`) is created by generating a series of small proof-of-work challenges that divide an amount of bitcoin into smaller values to be individually exchanged.
 Each challenge in the series has a secret bitstring with a size calculated such that the value it represents matches [current block difficulty](#difficulty) in number of hashes required to generate a given SHA-256 hash.
 The resulting series of hashes collectively represent a larger bitcoin value as a set of smaller proof-of-works equal to the bitcoin itself.

-For two parties to mutually agree on a `PB` they must each provide and verify a set of challeges that equal in total difficulty, and together these two sets form the foundation for a `PB` transaction
+For two parties to mutually agree on a `PB` they must each provide and verify a set of challenges that equal in total difficulty, and together these two sets form the foundation for a `PB` transaction

 This transaction uses a `P2H2` as one of the `P2SH` outputs for the main balance available in the `PB`, and a `P2PKH` for each of the parties to carry forward the balance not associated with the bank.
 Like [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party), this transaction is kept private between the two parties and only used as a last resort if either party misbehaves.
 The un-broadcast transaction can then be updated and "re-balanced" over time as value is exchanged, adjusting the amounts of the outputs and generating new signatures.